Chapter 1 - Why Study Calculus?

 than it does on sheer number crunching and formula manipulation.
 For this reason many

-engineers have forgotten all the theorems of Calculus, but what remains is the important
+engineers have forgotten all the theorems of calculus, but what remains is the important

-conceptual framework of method and application.
 Good engineering sense is defined as the

 ability to quickly identify a problem, come up with practical solutions and then select the